-Strength & Power Training
+Strength & Power

 Minimum Effective Dose for Climbers: How to Train Strength over Summer Without Living in the Gym

-Summer comes around and for many of us, our routine changes.
-During winter, it’s easy to settle into a structured rhythm of climbing and training indoors.
+During winter, we settle into the rhythm of climbing and training indoors.
 Then summer arrives, and suddenly, we have other priorities: You want to get outside.
-Weekends disappear into trips and weather windows.
-You’re traveling, your kids are off school, and friends want barbecues, hikes, and late evenings outdoors.
+Weekends are dedicated to trips and weather windows.
+You’re traveling, the kids are off school, and friends want barbecues, hikes, and late evenings outdoors.
 (Frozen margs, anyone? 🍸)

 You probably still care deeply about improving as a climber – but no longer want your life organised entirely around training and being indoors at the climbing wall or gym.